-->

 Titiksha - forbearance

 Many times seekers ask - "When will things get better?
 I have been meditating for 2 years now and things only seem to be getting worse."
 Sometimes, we also expect to get enlightened within a few months.
 When it does not happen, we become disappointed and in some cases even give up on our practice.
-But in order to progress on any path, a seeker needs to develop certain qualities.
+However in order to progress on any path, a seeker needs to develop certain qualities.
 Qualities that will help him weather the storms and keep going when progress seems bleak.
-Titiksha is one such quality.
+Titiksha Patience, self-control. restraint and tolerance) is one such quality.
 It is an invaluable gem for anyone on any path, but particularly for those who are journeying within.

 Titiksha is forbearance